Noriel-Gala/highRoller/README.md

 - Download the repo as .ZIP / or your preferred method
 - Extract to folder
 - Open highroller.exe in dist/ folder
+- If the game isn't showing or loading correctly just run as Adminstrator & that should fix it
 - Enjoy!

 ## Requirements